A Conference For Emerging Phi Delt Leaders

 - Undergraduate Extra Delegate – Any participants of the regular Kleberg program beyond your chapter’s three (3) required, free delegates.

-- Whole Man Scholar – Recipients of a Whole Man Scholarship from the Phi Delta Theta Foundation will participate in the Shaffer Honors College of Leadership.
+- Honors College Delegate – Recipients of a Whole Man Scholarship from the Phi Delta Theta Foundation will participate in the Shaffer Honors College of Leadership.
 Whole Man Scholars do not count toward your chapter’s three (3) required delegates.

 - Peer Mentor – Peer Mentors are selected through an application process and assist faculty members and staff with group facilitation and conference execution.
 Peer Mentors do not count toward your chapter’s three (3) required delegates.